 Liberty Elementary School is a public elementary school in Columbus.
 The principal of Liberty Elementary School is Miss.
-Cheryl M. Jones, whose e-mail is firstname.lastname@example.org.
-293 students go to Liberty Elementary School and identify as Black, non-Hispanic; Hispanic; and Multiracial.
-98% of the 293 students here are classified as "economically disadvantaged", and 82% are paying reduced lunch prices.
+Cheryl M. Jones, who can be contacted at firstname.lastname@example.org.
+293 students attend Liberty Elementary School and identify primarily as Black, non-Hispanic; Hispanic; and Multiracial.
+98% of the 293 students here are classified as "economically disadvantaged", and 82% have subsidized lunches.
 The ratio of students to teachers at Liberty Elementary School is 21:1.
 Maybury Elementary School is one of the nearest elementary schools.

 |Native American or Native Alaskan||0.3%||0.2%|

 |Native Hawaiian or Other Pacific Islander||0%||%|